The Girl Can't Help It: Influence on rock music

 The film's influence on rock music is significant.
-The film reached Liverpool, England, by March of 1957.
+The film reached Liverpool, England, by March 1957.
 The cameo performances of early rock 'n' roll stars such as Little Richard, Eddie Cochran, and Gene Vincent and His Bluecaps fascinated a 16-year-old John Lennon by showing him, for the first time, his "worshipped" American rock 'n' roll stars as living humans and thus further inspiring him to pursue his own rock 'n' roll dream.
 On July 6, 1957, 15-year-old Paul McCartney was introduced to Lennon after the latter had performed at a village church garden party with his skiffle group the Quarrymen.
 McCartney demonstrated his musical prowess to Lennon by performing "Twenty Flight Rock" in a manner similar to how he had seen it played by Eddie Cochran in The Girl Can't Help It.
 This led to Lennon inviting McCartney to join the group.
 McCartney talks about the film in the documentary series The Beatles Anthology.

 On September 18, 1968, The Beatles interrupted recording "Birthday" at Abbey Road Studios so they could go back to Paul McCartney's house to watch the British TV premiere of the film.